strykeforce/strykeforce.github.io/content/posts/thirdcoast-swerve.md

 A demonstration of Third Coast API usage is in [`org.strykeforce.thirdcoast.robot`][robot].
 This uses [GradleRIO] to build.

 **Note:** you must edit the [`thirdcoast.toml`][toml] configuration file and provide Talon position-mode PID parameters for your hardware.
 This file will be copied from the deployed JAR file to `/home/lvuser/thirdcoast.toml` the first time you deploy and run the robot code.
-See the configuration file [documentation](talon) for more information.
+See the configuration file [documentation][talon] for more information.

 [ether]: https://www.chiefdelphi.com/media/papers/2426